3 Morphological Processing, Edge Detection, and Connected Components

 For biological structures like cell nuclei, 8-connectivity is preferred because it better captures the continuity of cellular structures.
 A nucleus touching at corners is still a single nucleus, not two separate ones.

-3.7.3 Algorithm Overview and Toy Examples
+3.8.3 Algorithm Overview and Examples

 The connected component labeling algorithm: